libbitcoin/libbitcoin-explorer/doc/sphinx/stealth.rst

 ****************

 Stealth payments is an anonymity technique that protects the privacy of the recipient.
-The concept was invented by BitcoinByte and Peter Todd, and is powerful tool for allowing one to accept Bitcoins using a public Bitcoin address while preventing passive observers from knowing your transaction history.
+The concept was invented by ByteCoin and Peter Todd, and is powerful tool for allowing one to accept Bitcoins using a public Bitcoin address while preventing passive observers from knowing your transaction history.